 However, with the increasing heat and humidity, the panting action won’t work much, which can be pretty exhausting for your pet.

-Your dog’s average temperature is between 100.5 and 102.5 Fahrenheit.
-On a hot summer day, it can reach 105 and cause dizziness, nausea, and weakness.
-If it goes beyond 107, it can result in a heatstroke which can be fatal.
+Your dog’s average temperature is between 100 F and 103 F. On a hot summer day, it can reach 105 and cause dizziness, nausea, and weakness.
+Temperature beyond 107 is unsafe for your pet; it can result in a heatstroke which can be fatal.

 Humidity control is also essential as dogs cannot cool themselves in high humid environments.
 As a result, their temperature can skyrocket to dangerous levels.

-To protect your dog from the harmful effects of summer heat, air conditioning is the ideal solution.
-In addition to increased temperatures, air conditioning will also help to tackle high humidity.
+To protect your furry friend from the harmful effects of summer heat, dog house air conditioning is the ideal solution.
+In addition to increased temperatures, an air conditioner will also help to tackle high humidity.

 What Is a Comfortable Summer Temperature for Your Dog?